sinatra/sinatra/README.md

 File Extension::   `.liquid`
 Example::           `liquid :index, :locals => { :key => 'value' }`

-Since you cannot call Ruby methods (except for +yield+) from a Liquid template, you almost always want to pass locals to it.
+Since you cannot call Ruby methods (except for `yield`) from a Liquid template, you almost always want to pass locals to it.

 #### Markdown Templates